bengrunfeld/study-notes/cheesemaking/3_cheesemaking_process.md

 Salt (`sodium chloride`, aka table salt) slows and halts acidification, assists with drainage, controls bacteria and mold growth, influences texture, and contributes to flavor.

 The goal amounts of salt listed in the recipes are for pure sodium chloride.
 Sea and mined salts (i.e. regular table salts) often contain visible elements that are not desirable in your cheese.
 The texture of salts matter too.
 Rock and large crystal salts will not dissolve evenly.
-Extra fine ground slat is too fine for most cheeses and will dissolve and run off the cheese along with the whey.
+Extra fine ground salt is too fine for most cheeses and will dissolve and run off the cheese along with the whey.

-The best texture for cheesemaking is flaked slat, such as you find in kosher salt.
+The best texture for cheesemaking is flaked salt, such as you find in kosher salt.
 Some kosher salt contains an anti-caking agent that is not ideal for cheesemaking.
 The best brand of kosher salt to use is `Diamond Crystal` kosher salt, because it is completely free of additives. `Sonoma Kosher` is also good, and can be purchased through SaltWorks.
-If the recipe calls for fine slat, use canning salt (free of additives) or just grind kosher salt to be the desired texture.
+If the recipe calls for fine salt, use canning salt (free of additives) or just grind kosher salt to be the desired texture.

 #### Methods of Salting